paul1956/CareLink/README.md

 ## What's New in this release

+New in 3.8.1.3
+- Display old and new version information

 New in 3.8.1.2
 - Fix for repeated checks for update while waiting for user interaction